Bluhster/comparison_of_pruning_techniques/README.md

  - conda env create -f environment.yml (with conda)
 5. activate the created enrivonment "comparison_exp"
  - conda activate comparison_exp (with conda)
-6. execute the experiment.py file
+6. execute the experiment.py file and observe the prints in the terminal to keep track of what is happening
 7. execute plot.py to generate some of the utilized plots in the thesis

 Alternatively it is also possible to install the dependencies in "environment.yml" manually and skip to 6. of installation